Wrapper around plotly::save_image().

 This function improves the experience with the native plotly method of exporting plots to static images.
 Much of the online documentation points towards using the orca package, but the R help indicates that this method has been superseded by the kaleido python package, made accesible in R via the reticulate package and installation of the miniconda package manager.

-These steps are all outlined in the help for plotly::save_image()
+These steps are all outlined in the help for plotly::save_image(), but one step

 is neglected.
 It is necessary to execute the following line of code at the end: